rafael-santiago/rafael-santiago/README.md

 what you can find here but in a non-orthodox way because this is my thing! :wink:

 :vulcan_salute:!

+---

+*PS*: My [guitar-tabs](https://github.com/rafael-santiago/guitar-tabs) repository is encrypted and I am not intending to share my mistakes and lousy arrangements with no one.
+This is about tabs that I have been transcribing since 13 years old (!), it is very personal, please do not ask for password or the plain tulip source files of mine.
+Definitely, I am not a well-behaved guy when thinking about music...
+You could learn my mistakes! :joy:

+Thanks!

 ## What I have been doing here